 Figure 2.5 shows a grammar for function contracts.
 Location denotes a memory location and is defined in Section 2.3.4.
-Allocation-clauses allow to specify which memory location is dynamically allocated or deallocated by the function from the heap; they are defined later in Section 2.7.3.
+Allocation-clauses allow specifying which memory locations are dynamically allocated or deallocated by the function from the heap; they are defined later in Section 2.7.3.

 This section is organized as follows.
 First, the grammar for terms is extended with two new constructs.
-Then Section 2.3.2 introduces simple contracts.
-Finally, Section 2.3.3 defines more general contracts involving named behaviors.
+Then Section 2.3.2 introduces $simple\ contracts$ .
+Finally, Section 2.3.3 defines more general contracts involving $named\ behaviors$ .

 The decreases and terminates clauses are presented later in Section 2.5.
-Abrupt-clauses allow to specify what happens when the function does not return normally but exits abruptly; they are defined in Section 2.9.
+Abrupt-clauses allow specifying what happens when the function does not return normally but exits abruptly; they are defined in Section 2.9.